DataCanvasIO/Hypernets/docs/source/quick_start.md

 DeepTables is a deep learning toolkit for tabular data, you can learn more here: https://github.com/DataCanvasIO/DeepTables

-Basically, the search of a model only needs 4 steps:
+Basically, to search the best model only needs 4 steps:
 * Step 1.
 Define `Search Space`
 * Step 2.
 Select a `Searcher`
 * Step 3.
 Select a `HyperModel`